 When it comes to the boom-and-bust cycles of nut production, blame Mother Nature and not the trees, said Kim Coder, a professor of tree biology and health care in the Warnell School of Forestry and Natural Resources at the University of Georgia.
 "These cycles are weather-driven.
 They are also very localized."

-Trees have what Coder calls "inside timers" that tell them to do different things at different times, such as to flower and hold fruit.
+Trees have what Coder calls "inside timers" that tell them to do different things at different times, such as when to flower and hold fruit.
 Just how many acorns any single tree produces depends on many things.
 "Some trees produce some acorns every year," Coder said, "while others almost never produce acorns every year."
 Still others, he said, will always have a good acorn crop if the weather cooperates.

 A common term for those good years is "a big mast year."
 However, Coder urges people who observe nature to be careful in using the term.
 While it means a bountiful harvest of tree seeds and fruit, he stressed that it's important that people understand two things about what causes a big mast.
 One is that the weather, not the tree, is the driving force behind the harvest.
 The second is that the same harvest is not necessarily happening in equal proportions across a large blanket of the landscape.